CATVI: Conditional and Adaptively Truncated Variational Inference for Hierarchical Bayesian Nonparametric Models: Abstract

 \section{Abstract}

-The scalable inference for Bayesian nonparametric models with big data is still challenging.
-Current variational inference methods fail to characterise the correlation structure among latent variables due to the mean-field setting and cannot infer the true posterior dimension because of the universal truncation.
-To overcome these limitations, we build a general framework to infer Bayesian nonparametric models by maximising the proposed nonparametric evidence lower bound, and then develop a novel approach by combining Monte Carlo sampling and stochastic variational inference framework.
-Our method has several advantages over the traditional online variational inference method.
-First, it achieves a smaller divergence between variational distributions and the true posterior by factorising variational distributions under the conditional setting instead of the mean-field setting to capture the correlation pattern.
-Second, it reduces the risk of underfitting or overfitting by truncating the dimension adaptively rather than using a prespecified truncated dimension for all latent variables.
-Third, it reduces the computational complexity by approximating the posterior functionally instead of updating the stick-breaking parameters individually.
-We apply the proposed method on hierarchical Dirichlet process and gamma--Dirichlet process models, two essential Bayesian nonparametric models in topic analysis.
-The empirical study on three large datasets including \textit{arXiv}, \textit{New York Times} and \textit{Wikipedia} reveals that our proposed method substantially outperforms its competitor in terms of lower perplexity and much clearer topic-words clustering.
+Current variational inference methods for hierarchical Bayesian nonparametric models can neither characterize the correlation structure among latent variables due to the mean-field setting, nor infer the true posterior dimension because of the universal truncation.
+To overcome these limitations, we propose the conditional and adaptively truncated variational inference method (CATVI) by maximizing the nonparametric evidence lower bound and integrating Monte Carlo into the variational inference framework.
+CATVI enjoys several advantages over traditional methods, including a smaller divergence between variational and true posteriors, reduced risk of underfitting or overfitting, and improved prediction accuracy.
+Empirical studies on three large datasets reveal that CATVI applied in Bayesian nonparametric topic models substantially outperforms competing models, providing lower perplexity and clearer topic-words clustering.